Hayes To Quit As Chelsea Womens Boss At End Of Season - UrduPoint

 The 47-year-old has also won five FA Cups, two League Cups, the Spring Series trophy and the Community Shield with Chelsea's women.

-Hayes, who has steered Chelsea to an historic double on two occasions and achieved one domestic treble, has been linked to the vacant United States women's national team role currently occupied by interim boss Twila Kilgore.
+Hayes, who has steered Chelsea to a historic double on two occasions and achieved one domestic treble, is now being tipped to head into international football with the United States.

+Multiple reports in the US said on Saturday that Hayes is in advanced negotiations with the United States Soccer Federation with her appointment set to be confirmed imminently.

+The US is currently coached by interim boss Twila Kilgore, who took over from Vlatko Andonovski following the Americans' last-16 exit at the World Cup.

 "Chelsea FC can today confirm that highly decorated Chelsea Women's manager Emma Hayes OBE will depart the club at the end of the season to pursue a new opportunity outside of the WSL and club football," a Chelsea statement said.